 Steps to generate Developer ID Installer certificate

-- Go to Apple Developer Portal.
+- Go to the Apple Developer Portal.
 Click on Accounts.

-- Either create a new account or sign in using an existing account.
+- Either create a new account or sign in using an existing one.

 - Click on Certificates > IDs > Profiles.